By Leib Litman, PhD, Cheskie Rosenzweig, MS, & Aaron Moss, PhD

 CloudResearch has recently taken an aggressive approach to dealing with this issue.
-We are introducing two new solutions that largely ameliorate data quality problems on MTurk.
+We are introducing a new solution that largely ameliorates data quality problems on MTurk.

 CloudResearch extensively vets the entire Mechanical Turk population, using a variety of approaches to assess data quality, participant attention, engagement, and English comprehension.
 These methods include administering questions from a library of hundreds of pre-tested data quality checks, developed using patented technology.
 Our methods draw from our previously published work (e.g.Chandler et al., 2019), as well as ongoing research efforts.
 In addition, we created tasks to target fraudulent actors who are willing to lie about their personal information.
 So far, we have vetted approximately 80% of all active U.S. MTurk workers, and we will continue to expand the list of vetted MTurkers as new people join the platform.
-This new, large-scale vetting has led to two solutions that we are currently offering at no added cost.
+This new, large-scale vetting has led to a solution that we are offering as part of our MTurk Toolkit.

 If you want to be sure that everyone who participates in your study has shown prior evidence of attention and engagement, you can use our “CloudResearch-Approved Participants” feature.
 This feature allows only vetted workers to take HITs.

 The Approved Participants represent various levels of experience on MTurk, different ages, races, incomes, and are generally demographically similar to other MTurk workers.
-Because we use more stringent vetting tools to Approve workers, the number of people who are available through this feature is smaller, although the vast majority of active workers can still participate.
-For studies in which you are targeting people based on very specific characteristics, or if you want to collect a very large number of responses, we would recommend using our Block Low-Quality Participants tool instead.
+Because we use more stringent vetting tools to Approve workers, the number of people who are available through this feature is smaller than MTurk overall but of much higher quality.

 In the past we have developed other tools that are still useful in minimizing low-quality data, and we continue to offer these tools.
 These additional tools allow researchers to block workers based on suspicious locations or duplicate IP addresses.
 These geo-location and IP-based tools work well in combination with our new solutions.